hazelgrove/phi/9-type-aliases-redux/9-type-aliases-redux.md

 ## Kind Assignment

-Kind assignment is defined by a judgement
-`Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t` with rules presented in the attached
+Kind assignment is defined by a declarative judgement `Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t` with rules presented in the attached
 [latex document](./latex/kind-judgements.pdf).
-Kind assignment has an affinity for Ty over singletons.

-## Kind AssignmentS

-Kind assignmentS is defined by a judgement
-`Delta.t ; TyVarCtx.t |- HTyp.t : Kind.t` with rules presented in the attached
-[latex document](./latex/kind-judgements.pdf).
-Kind assignmentS has an affinity for singletons over Ty.

-## Tau Unrecognizing

-Tau unrecognizing is defined by a judgement `Delta.t ; TyVarCtx.t |- Kind.t <<= Kind.t`.
-This judgment explicitly unrecognizes the singleton in exchange for a Ty.
+Kind assignment can derive both singleton and Ty kinds for valid types.

 ## Kind Constructor Equivalence